-I get so many requests from people that want to run Ripper in XP, that I decided to post
+I get so many requests from people that want to run Ripper in modern versions of Windows, that I decided to post

 the solution here once and for all.
 It's a tricky one to get running.
 Thanks to Robert Gault

 and InlandAZ over at GameBoomers for supplying the final pieces to the puzzle.

 Note: since I don't own a copy of Ripper, I can't try any of this out.
 It kind of goes